- Created: Monday, 24 October 2011 14:38

 - The author of the source (family name and initial(s)).

 - The date the website was created or when the particular online source was published (if known).
 You may wish to include the date that the online source was updated rather than, or as well as, the date that it was created.
-This information is available for most pages on this website.
+This information can be found immediately under the name of the article.

 - The date the source was accessed (i.e., the date that you accessed it).